 To chit or not to chit

 Chitting is the pre-sprouting of the potato spuds before planting them.
 It is a way to get a head start on the season, but it is optional.

 To chit potatoes, spread them in a single layer without touching.
 An egg carton is great for this.
 Place in a well-lit and dry area until they sprout.

 An egg-size potato is ideal for planting.
 Anything smaller will not perform well, but more giant potatoes, like russets, would require cutting into smaller pieces.

 Curing the seed potatoes

-Curing is dusting the cut-side of the potatoes with either sulfur or wood ash, then air drying it to form an outer layer to prevent rotting.
+Curing is dusting the cut-side of the potato with either sulfur or wood ash, then air drying it.
+It allows the potato to form an outer layer as protection from rot.

 Planting potatoes in raised beds does not require digging furrows.
-A hole, three times the size of the potato deep, would work just fine.
-Place the potato seed in the hole and back-fill with soil.
+Instead, a hole three times the size of the potato works well.

 Hilling the potato plants